TanvinurRahmanSiam/ML-Support-Vector-Machine-SVM-/README.md

 # ML-Support-Vector-Machine-SVM-
-The importance of miss-classifications is determined by the regularization parameter (lambda).
+For two-group classification problems, a support vector machine (SVM) is a supervised machine learning model that uses classification algorithms.
+SVM models can categorize new text after being given sets of labeled training data for each category.
 SVM is a quadratic optimization problem whose goal is to maximize the margin between two classes while minimizing miss-classifications.